Kato-Dax/selfcontained-chez/README.md

-# A Chez program, compiled into a standalone executable.
+# Compile a Chez Scheme program to a standalone executable

 The `compile.scm` script is the result of me trying to understand [chez-exe](https://github.com/gwatt/chez-exe) by stripping away everything, that is non-essential for my usecase, and merging everything